 Car Affordability Calculator

-Start backwards from your savings target rate
+Smart way to decide if you can afford that car: Start backwards from your target savings rate

 Another way to calculate how much you want to pay each month in auto expenses is to first determine your savings target rate.